 This is one of the best examples of integrating QR Codes and experiences.

-A traditional ticket usually contains information about the event (date, venue, and partners) and the identity of the ticket holder with serial number, usually.
+A traditional ticket usually contains information about the event (date, venue, and partners) and the identity of the ticket holder with a serial number, usually.
 A basic ticket is thus non-functional.